 • 歌ってみた = Attempt to sing a song, cover;

-• 踊ってみた = Attempt to dance a song;
+• 踊ってみた = Attempt to dance to a song;

-Have you had the chance to use this site that is very popular among Japanese and otakus?
-What is your experience with him?
+Have you had the chance to use this very popular site among Japanese people and otakus?
+What is your experience with it?
 Have you seen any references in anime?
-Hope you enjoyed this little article, thanks for the comments and shares.
+I hope you enjoyed this short article, we appreciate comments and shares.

 We also recommend reading: